fabric8io/fabric8/docs/getStarted/apps.md

 other [Fabric8 apps](../fabric8Apps.html) and quickstarts.
 If you are not yet running the fabric8 console then try [install it via the CLI below](#console).

-When you open the fabric8 console select the `Apps` tab then click on the `Run...` button (top right green butotn).
+When you open the fabric8 console select the `Apps` tab then click on the `Run...` button (top right green button).

 This will list all of the installed [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) on your installation.